 We face the biggest housing crisis in a generation.
 We are simply not building enough homes, the private rented sector is not fit for purpose and social housing is under attack.
 We need more affordable homes to rent and to buy.
 But under the Tories we have seen total failure on housing and the crisis has worsened.

 The only way to fix our housing crisis is to build more affordable homes, particularly social housing.
-I was pleased to bring our former Shadow Housing Minister to see the new housing development at Brearley Forge, a great example of Sheffield Council's work to kickstart house-building, provide affordable homes and boost construction jobs in the city.
-But local councils like Sheffield are held back in what they can do by central government restrictions such as limits on council borrowing.
+I have paid tribute to Sheffield City Council’s innovative house-building initiative and urged the Government to do more to address the housing crisis.
+Local councils like Sheffield are held back by central government restrictions such as limits on council borrowing.
 I’ll keep pushing the Government to make it easier to build affordable housing.

 Homelessness is an issue high on my agenda.
 In Sheffield I work with a number of charities doing great work to help homeless people, including the Cathedral Archer Project, Roundabout, Emmaus and HARC.
 One of the top concerns during my 2017 Big Conversation was the growing number of rough sleepers on our streets, so I chose homeless charities for my Christmas Appeal 2017.
 In Parliament I have spoken out about how benefit sanctioning – which has risen massively in recent years – is a cause of homelessness.
 I have also spoken about how payday lenders have targeted young homeless people who must rely on expensive loans to pay for food and other essentials.
 (You can read more about my work to regulate pay day lenders here.)
 I also helped launch the Help us Help campaign, created by local charities and the council, which encourages people to get involved with helping rough sleepers.

 The Bedroom Tax